MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 There is a "laser pointer" actor.
 It contains a motion controller you can hook to any tracking device, by default it is hooked to the right vive controller.
 This actor will have a red laser coming from the tracker and stopping on the first object it hits.
 Not really useful yet, but it is fun and can be used to point out objects in a virtual set if you are doing a tutorial.
 Inside the blueprint it returns the actor the beam hit.

-Added keys to toggle visibility of TalentMark, MeasuringGuide, CameraModel, CameraRig and Tracker actors with to the y, u, p, o and i keys.
+Added keys to toggle visibility of TalentMark, MeasuringGuide, CameraModel, CameraRig and Tracker actors.
 Sometimes these are visible when filming so you want to turn them on and off easily.
 Current default is ON.

 6/19/2020